JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Universe_is_Friendly.md

 </figure>

 > “_Ganid, I have absolute confidence in my heavenly Father’s overcare; I am consecrated to doing the will of my Father in heaven.
 I do not believe that real harm can befall me; I do not believe that my lifework can really be jeopardized by anything my enemies might wish to visit upon me, and surely we have no violence to fear from our friends.
-I am absolutely assured that the entire universe is friendly to me—this all-powerful truth I insist on believing with a wholehearted trust in spite of all appearances to the contrary._” ([UB 133:1.4](/en/The_Urantia_Book/133#p1_4))
+I am absolutely assured that the entire universe is friendly to me—this all-powerful truth I insist on believing with a wholehearted trust in spite of all appearances to the contrary._” (<a id="a36_534"></a>[UB 133:1.4](/en/The_Urantia_Book/133#p1_4))

 “The universe is friendly”—what a strange concept!
 Is it not the experience of virtually all of us that the universe is universally hostile?
 Ask a farmer and he will recount stories of flood, fire, famine, and drought.
 Ask all those emergency services people who deal with the aftermath of earthquakes, tidal waves, hurricanes, twisters, and other quirks of an apparently hostile nature.
 Of course there is another side—those freak events were always there and we humans just happened to build our homes in their territory.